golemfactory/yapapi-service-manager/README.md

 ## Known issues

-1. If a service is created when all providers are busy, it should start when any provider ends the current job and becomes available, but it never starts.
+1. If the service fails to start/stop (for whatever reason - e.g. bug in the `start()` method), `ServiceWrapper` will forever stay in the `starting`/`stopping` state.
-2. If the service fails to start (for whatever reason - e.g. bug in `start()` method), `ServiceWrapper` will forever stay `started`, but not working.
+2. If the provider terminates the agreement (again, for whatever reason - e.g. because our budget runs out and we stop accepting invoices), this information is not propagated & we are left with a `running` service that is not working.

-3. If the provider terminates the agreement (again, for whatever reason - e.g. because our budget run out and we don't accept invoices), this information is not propagated & again we are left with a `started` service that is not working.
+Those issues are hard to fix outside of `yapapi` so we plan to have them addressed as soon as required improvements in `yapapi` are released.

-Those issues are hard to fix with the latest `yapapi` but we plan to fix them as soon as required improvements are released.
+Also check [issues](https://github.com/golemfactory/yapapi-service-manager/issues) for the most up-to-date list of known bugs.